 Home of Brains in Ghana

 As part of an effort to increase access to mental health services in Africa, McLean Hospital is partnering with the German-based non-governmental organization (NGO) On The Move e.V.
+In 2018, On The Move e.V. created a Center for Mental Health in Ghana called Home of Brains.
+The organization offers similar services in Kenya.

 The groups are working together to increase awareness of brain health and to fight the stigma surrounding mental health in Ghana and Kenya.
 An expansion of McLean’s Deconstructing Stigma campaign, the collaboration focuses on volunteer programs, fundraising campaigns for medical facilities and schools, and education centered on brain education and mental health awareness.